ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 In this guide you will learn the basic concepts of the file upload architecture in CKEditor 5 WYSIWYG editor which will help you implement your own custom upload adapter.

-While this guide is mainly focused on the image upload (the most common kind of upload), keep in mind that the presented concepts and the API allow developing all sorts of file upload adapters for different file types like documents or media.
+While this guide is mainly focused on the image upload (the most common kind of upload), keep in mind that the presented concepts and the API allow developing all sorts of file upload adapters for different file types like PDFs, movies, etc.

 <info-box>
 	Check out the comprehensive {@link features/image-upload Image upload overview} to learn about other ways to upload images into CKEditor 5.